totalspectrum/spin2cpp/Fastspin.md

   write(string("hello, world"))
   write("hello, world")
 ```
-the two calls to "write" will do the same thing.
+the two calls to `write` will do the same thing.
 In regular Spin, and in fastspin in the case where the default value is not present on a parameter, the second call will actually be interpreted as:
 ```
   write($68)  ' $68 = ASCII value of "h"
 ```